docker/docs/content/guides/docker-concepts/the-basics/what-is-a-container.md

 ## Try it now

-In this hands-on, you will see how to run a simple Docker container using Docker Desktop GUI.
+In this hands-on, you will see how to run a Docker container using Docker Desktop GUI.

 {{< tabs >}}
 {{< tab name="Using the GUI" >}}